c19early.org COVID-19 treatment researchSotrovimabSotrovimab (more..)

 Figure 25.
 Efficacy vs. cost for COVID-19 treatments.

 Sotrovimab is an effective treatment for COVID-19.
-Statistically significant lower risk is seen for mortality, ICU admission, and hospitalization.
-14 studies from 13 independent teams in 6 countries show significant improvements.
+Significantly lower risk is seen for mortality, ICU admission, and hospitalization.
+14 studies from 13 independent teams in 6 countries show significant benefit.
 Meta analysis using the most serious outcome reported shows 27% [11‑40%] lower risk.
 Results are similar for higher quality and peer-reviewed studies and worse for Randomized Controlled Trials.
 Early treatment shows efficacy while late treatment does not, consistent with expectations for an antiviral treatment.
 Results are robust — in exclusion sensitivity analysis 9 of 25 studies must be excluded to avoid finding statistically significant efficacy in pooled analysis.

 Efficacy is variant dependent.
 In Vitro studies suggest lower efficacy for omicron BA.11-3, BA.4, BA.54, XBB.1.9.3, XBB.1.5.24, XBB.2.9, CH.1.15, and no efficacy for BA.26, XBB, XBB.1.5, Đ¥Đ’Đ’.1.9.17, XBB.1.16, BQ.1.1.45, and CL.15.
 US EUA has been revoked. mAb use may create new variants that spread globally8,9, and may be associated with prolonged viral loads, clinical deterioration, and immune escape9-12.